- Fee assured

 I see people with complicated symptoms which are hard to put together, and ensure that I take the time discuss all of your concerns and symptoms.

-In view of my specialist knowledge I look after patients in a very large geograpical area encompassing Doncaster, Sheffield, York, Goole, Beverly Hull, Barnsley, Rotherham, Hathersage, Baslow, Bakewell, Chesterfield, Pontefract, Wakefield, Retford, Worksop, Lincoln, Scunthorpe, Belton, Epworth, Gainsborough and Mansfield.
+In view of my specialist knowledge I look after patients in a very large geograpical area encompassing Doncaster, Sheffield, Leeds, York, Goole, Beverly, Hull, Barnsley, Rotherham, Hathersage, Baslow, Hope, Bakewell, Chesterfield, Pontefract, Wakefield, Retford, Worksop, Lincoln, Scunthorpe, Belton, Epworth, Gainsborough, Mansfield, Rochdale and Manchester

 Areas of interest

-Multiple Sclerosis; Headaches; Epilepsy; Parkinson's disease; Movement Disorders; Stroke; Transient Ischaemic Attack; Medically Unexplained Symptoms; Driving Queries
+Multiple Sclerosis; Headaches; Migraines; Epilepsy; Parkinson's disease; Movement Disorders; Stroke; Transient Ischaemic Attack; Medically Unexplained Symptoms; Driving Queries; Blackouts; Nerve pain; Peripheral Neuropathy; Ataxia; Motor Neurone Disease

 Current NHS consultant posts held